projnanda/projnanda/README.md

   (iii) Venture Ecosystem: Fostering a wide coalition of founders and investors.

-Project ​​​​NANDA's development draws on proven MIT research in AutoML, split learning, privacy-preserving architectures, and decentralized coordination.
+Project â€‹â€‹â€‹â€‹NANDA's development draws on proven MIT research in AutoML, split learning, privacy-preserving architectures, and decentralized coordination.
 Early partners in the coalition gain preferential access to emerging standards, reference implementations, and the academic-industry consortium that will influence the emerging frameworks globally.

 ### Project Impact
 * **6000+** Community Members